Canon 100D vs Sony RX100 IV

 Body comparison: Canon 100D vs Sony RX100 IV

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Sony RX100 IV.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (44 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the RX100 IV are weather-sealed.